-However, do not overwhelm your model with complicated prompts, but try to get her to find the ideal posture with small, simple adjustments: such as “lift your chin a little”, “straighten your back” or "Look at me now".
+However, do not overwhelm your model with complicated requests, but try to get her to find the ideal positions with small, simple adjustments: such as "lift your chin a little", "straighten your back" or "Look at me now".

 Rotate your body and shoulders slightly away from the camera for a natural look.
 Or for a frontal picture, keep your shoulders facing the camera.

 Bring variety to the picture.
-Take photos from an unusual perspective, for example very low or very high.
+Take photos from an unusual perspective, such as low or high.

 Make sure the balance between light and shadow is right

 Basically, natural daylight is the most attractive light source for portrait photography - especially if you don't have special studio lighting.
 A slightly cloudy day makes for a nice, soft light that will flatter your model.

 Direct sunlight is usually not desirable as it creates strong, hard shadows on the model's face.
 In such conditions, it is best to find a shady spot to position your model.
 Alternatively, you can shoot under the sun with the model's back to the sun.
 This is called backlighting and can create a golden glow around your model, which can create a beautiful lighting effect if you capture it correctly.
 Keep in mind that when shooting into the sun, you'll need to throw in some "fill-in" light to reduce the shadows on your model's face.

 You can also use natural daylight indoors.
 For best results, place the model near a window with the model slightly facing the light.
 The shadows on the model's sides facing away from the light can add depth and a touch of drama to the image.
 If the shadows are too dark, try using a reflector to reflect some of the window light back onto these shaded areas.